StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 What good news is in this story?

+Jesus has sent us to you.
+Who is Jesus sending you to?

+Who could you invite to join this group?

+# D2 Listen

+This story is in the D-Path: **D**iscipleship Landmarks.

+Motto: Love one another – Go and make disciples

+Remind the group of the 4 group rules.

+## Surah 4:171 Allah has no offspring

+>   Surah 4:171 “Allah has no offspring”

+The Bible confirms that God has no offspring.
+Jesus describes God as his father in a relational way, not a biological way.

 ## Matthew 11:27 No One Knows the Son...

 >   Matthew 11:27 Jesus said "All things have been given to me by my Father.
 No one knows the Son except the Father, and no one knows the Father except the Son and those to whom the Son chooses to reveal him."

 What good news is in this story?

+Who do we need to listen to?

 ## John 6:45 Everyone who has heard the Father